-AdaCamp is an unconference for women and female-identified people in open technology and culture and the people who support them.
-AdaCamp brings women together to build community, discuss issues women have in common across open technology and culture fields, and find ways to address them.
-AdaCamp is organized by the Ada Initiative, a non-profit devoted to increasing the participation and status of women in open technology and culture, which includes open source software, Wikipedia and related projects, fan fiction, and more.
+AdaCamp is an unconference for women in open technology and culture and the people who support them.
+AdaCamp brings women together to build community, discuss issues women have in common across open technology and culture fields and find ways to address them.
+AdaCamp is organized by the Ada Initiative, a nonprofit devoted to increasing the participation and status of women in open technology and culture, which includes open source software, Wikipedia and related projects, fan culture and more.

-A huge thank you to all of our sponsors who made AdaCamp SF possible: Mozilla, Automattic, Google Site Reliability Engineering, Linux Foundation, Red Hat, Intel, Puppet Labs, Twitter, GitHub, Heroku, O'Reilly, New Relic and the Python Software Foundation.
+A huge thank you to all of our sponsors who made AdaCamp Montreal possible: Puppet Labs, Google Montreal and Chrome, Ada Initiative donors, the Linux Foundation, Red Hat, Simple, Etsy, MongoDB, Plotly and Shopify.

-Our post-event survey (31% response rate) indicated that a large majority (92%) of respondents felt that AdaCamp had improved their professional networks and nearly as many (82%) felt more part of a community of women in open technology and culture.
-Two of the primary goals of AdaCamp are to increase awareness of issues facing women in open technology and culture (87% of respondents agree that AdaCamp had this effect) and to help women participate in open technology and culture in the future.
+Our post-event survey (45% response rate) indicated that 95% of respondents had improved their professional networks and feel more part of a community of women in open technology and culture.
+67% also felt that they gained a better understanding of the issues facing women in open technology and culture.
+67% agreed that AdaCamp increased their commitment to participating in open technology and culture in the future.
 63% of respondents agreed that their experience at AdaCamp will benefit their job performance.
 91% of respondents would recommend AdaCamp to others.

 About the attendees

 While a majority of the attendees came from the United States and Canada, we also had attendees from Singapore, Poland, Albania, India, Argentina and Australia.

 27% of survey respondents listed their race or ethnicity as something other than white or Caucasian.
 Professions ranged from programmer, software and web developers to data scientist, law student, librarian and TV/film producer.